bregman-arie/bregman-arie.github.io/_posts/packer/2019-11-23-build-your-first-image.markdown

 * template - this is the JSON configuration file used to define what image we would like to build and how
 * builder - a component of Packer which responsible for creating a machine based on your template and turn this machine into an image
 * artifact - result of a build.
-The type is different based on the builder.
-Usually it's an ID or collection of files.
+What exactly is the result depends on the builder.
+Usually it's the ID of the image or collection of files.

 ## What are we going to do?

 ![]({{ site.url }}/assets/images/blog/packer/build-image-process.png)

+First we will create a template which will describe what image we would like to build.<br>
+Next, we will validate the template we wrote.
+Once the template is validated, we will run the actual build process.
+This process will produce the image we described in the template.<br>
+Let's start :)

 ## Create a template